ThatCoolCoder/foss-rcas/README.md

     - need to get it running on old hardware (target: Intel HD 3000)
     - make option to use impostors instead of trees
 - possibly rework physics system to support non-fluid effectors
 - Even though the CG is apparently already really far back, the models don't fly tailheavy.
-If I move the CG further back, they become suddenly very tailheavy"
+If I move the CG further back, they become suddenly very tailheavy
 - Should spatialfluidrepository become an autoload singleton?
 - Make mod system
-    - Scanning for aircraft files in other directories is not difficult
+    - Scanning for aircraft files in other directories is already done
     - But packaging the scene files in such a way that all paths is relative is difficult
     - Also it's likely to be difficult to load GLTF at runtime
 - It's likely that godot won't include the aircraft metadata .toml files in export, so tell it that they're assets